In This Apportionment Lottery, the House Always Wins

 Concerning the cumulative rounding technique introduced in this paper, we have only scratched the surface in exploring its applications.
 In particular, we hope to investigate whether cumulative rounding can extend existing algorithmic results that use dependent rounding, and whether it can be used to construct new approximation algorithms.
 For both of these purposes, the negative-correlation property, which we have not used much so far, will hopefully turn out to be valuable.

-Despite their advantageous properties, randomized mechanisms have in the past often met with resistance by practitioners and the public~\cite{KPS18}, but we see signs of a shift in attitudes. \emph{Citizens' assemblies}, deliberative forums composed of a random sample of citizens, are quickly gaining usage around the world~\cite{OECD20} and proudly point to their random selection\emdash often carried out using complex algorithms from computer science~\cite{FGG+21}\emdash as a source of legitimacy.
-If this trend continues, randomness will be associated by the public with neutrality and fairness, not with haphazardness, and randomized apportionment methods might receive serious consideration.
+Despite their advantageous properties, randomized mechanisms have in the past often met with resistance by practitioners and the public~\citep{KPS18}, but we see signs of a shift in attitudes. \emph{Citizens' assemblies}, deliberative forums composed of a random sample of citizens, are quickly gaining usage around the world~\citep{OECD20} and proudly point to their random selection\emdash often carried out using complex algorithms from computer science~\citep{FGG+21}\emdash as a source of legitimacy.
+If this trend continues, randomness will be associated by the public with neutrality and fairness, not with haphazardness.
+Hence, randomized apportionment methods (though, perhaps, simpler ones than the ones we developed here) might yet receive serious consideration.